Auto-Write Research Reports

 - Open Auto-Write and switch to the Tray + Sources tab.

-- The dialog synthesises from both your Tray items (highest priority — weighted by the agent) and the rest of your Sources column (secondary fill).
+- The dialog synthesises from both your Tray items (highest priority — weighted by the agent) and the rest of your Sources rail (secondary fill).
 A count and cost estimate are shown before you start.

 Use Tray + Sources when you have a curated shortlist of important sources in the Tray but also want the report to draw on the broader research in the Cafe.
-The Tray items are featured prominently; the Sources column fills in context.
+The Tray items are featured prominently; the Sources rail fills in context.

 From Tray mode